FREQUENTLY ASKED QUESTIONS

 Epoxy resins have higher strength-to-weight ratio than polyester resins, which means they are mechanically stronger and more lightweight.
 They are more resistant to water penetration, cracking, corrosion and chemical attack.
 Furthermore, they perform better than polyester resins at elevated temperatures.
 However, polyester resins cure faster than epoxy, and you can have some degree of freedom in controlling the gel and cure times by adjusting the hardener (catalyst) content, something that you cannot do when working with epoxy resins as they have set resin to hardener ratio and adjusting the hardener content will result to curing problems.
 Epoxy resins also tend to yellow faster when exposed to UV than higher-grade polyester resins.
 With regards to price, epoxy resins are a lot more costly that polyester resins.

-There are multiple possible causes for this occurrence-the ambient temperature during your application, the amount of catalyst or accelerator you added to the resin, and even the thickness of your product.
 Typically, the gel and cure data indicated in the TDS is based on a 30℃ ambient temperature.
 The reaction rate increases with every increase in temperature, so maybe it was hotter during your application, resulting in a faster gel and cure rates.
 Second possible cause is the amount of either the catalyst or accelerator you added to the resin.
 The data in the TDS is based on 0.5% accelerator and 1% catalyst addition.
 It might be that you added more accelerator or catalyst, which then resulted to a faster gel and cure.
 The thickness of your product can also be the cause.
 A thicker cast/laminate produces more heat than a thin one, which causes the reaction rate to be faster thus, a faster gel and cure.

 Yes!
 We have a variety of resins that are safe and approved for use in the manufacture of different marine vessels.
 For small to medium-sized marine vessels, we have R99-201-01 PREMIX MARINE THIXOTROPED, R99-201-03 PREMIX MARINE CLEAR (NON-TOXIC), R99-400 CHEMICAL RESISTANCE ISO, R99-403-C RESIN-GP GELCOAT CLEAR, and R99-402 RESIN-GP VINYL ESTER.
 All these are approved by the Lloyd’s Register, a leading certifying body that verifies a material’s suitability for use in marine applications.
 For large marine vessels, we have also marine-grade epoxy resins for you!